• Skip to primary navigation

 • Slow Cooker Tomatillo Soup

-• Slow Cooker Broccoli Cheese Potato Soup
+• Slow Cooker Potato Broccoli Cheese Soup (4 hours)

 • Slow Cooker Ham and Sweet Potato Soup